iulianbaranai/hello-world-helm/README.md

 # Hello World Helm

+##### Helm is a tool for Kubernetes that helps installing and managing applications.
-##### Create a kubernetes service with three pods via a helm chart and expose the service with ingress
+Create a kubernetes service with three pods via a helm chart and expose the service with ingress.

 ---